 *Note: All operating parameters optimized, all Neutral Salt Spray on properly prepared panels with proper angles in salt spray cabinet.
 Performance on parts can be variable as significant surfaces change.

-Garage Products, out of Aliquippa, Pennsylvania, manufactures and sells bushings and suspension parts for an array of all-terrain vehicles.
+One of our clients manufactures and sells bushings and suspension parts for an array of all-terrain vehicles.
 They sent a quote request to United Surface Finishing, asking us what it would take to have their parts chrome plated.
 But we had a different idea in mind.

 We provide a superior finish to every part you entrust to us.
 But we also relish opportunities to think strategically about product development and unique finishing requests.